 Elevation: 7,610 ft

 The northern cirque falls into a beautiful subalpine meadow that is the source of Marten Creek.
 The east side falls into a large basin with springs and small meadows that are the source to Goat Creek.
-The southeast aspect shares the large northern basin on the north side of Elk Mountain forming the headwaters of Running Creek.
+The southeast aspect shares the large northern basin on the north side of Elk Mountain, forming the headwaters of Running Creek.
 While the mountain drops off several thousand feet to the lower elevations of these basins, the summit area rises about 600 to about 1,200 feet from the upper basins.

-USGS Running Lake
+USGS Topo: Running Lake